-The most provocative question in the Cardus piece (which the editors chose for its title) is about time; in particular, about whether, as Christians, we ever get to say “I don’t have enough time.”
+The most provocative question in the Cardus piece is about time; in particular, about whether, as Christians, we ever get to say “I don't have enough time.”
 I argue no: because God made the days the length they are, and made us creatures with the need to sleep, and understands our limitations.
 Therefore, what we are each called to do fits in the hours we are each given.
-As a wise TA of mine in seminary put it, “We are often tempted to say ‘there is not enough time.'”
+As a wise TA of mine in seminary put it, “we are often tempted to say ‘there is not enough time.’”
 In the comments (which I can’t find now when I look at the piece), a thoughtful bookstore owner and father strongly disagreed with me, describing family life and service and work and their overlapping and conflicting demands in the context of a short, short day.
 I know exactly the feeling he described: that I am faced with a situation in which the best I can do is to rob Peter in order to feed Paul.
-(Or: rob Lucy to feed writing; rob writing to feed Jim or our marriage; rob our community to feed our family.)
-If that is true, then my claim that it is heresy from a Christian perspective to claim that we don’t have enough time is adding insult to injury.
+(Or: rob Lucy to feed writing; rob myself to feed Jim or our marriage; rob our community to feed our family.)
+If that is true, then my claim that it is heresy from a Christian perspective to say that we don’t have enough time is adding insult to injury.
 It is piling guilt on top of the agony of choices that never let us do justice to anything or anyone.

 The question is still urgent to me, and it is, in spite of my previous self’s confident pronouncement about heresy, not one that feels easy to answer.
 In our phone conversation, my friend and I agreed that we are at our worst when we hurry.
 “I have,” I told her, “done categorically the stupidest and most harmful things that I have ever done, at times when I was rushing around late to something.”
 And it is true.
 I am silly when I hurry.
 I lack judgment (never mind perspective).
 I am irritable.
 I am quick to blame others (often for my own mistakes).
 I see people not as people (never mind as beings made in the image of God) but as tools or obstacles in my quest to get caught up again, to make it in time, to be okay.